alparslanyilmaaz/My-Album/README.md

 Here is the json file in project
 <img src="https://github.com/alparlanylmaz/My-Album/blob/master/git-photos/json.png"/>
-You can install this elements with npm install
+When you clone the source code from github You will be able to access this codes.
+Afterwards you can install in json folder what i used.
+You can use npm install for install this element.
+After all installation finished, you are ready to go.